 Women’s Institute used to be full of older people but more recently it has really had a bit of a revamp and is popular with women of all ages.
 Have a look to see if there is anything in your area!

-Walking your dog – if you have a dog why not be more friendly and chat to people you see on regular walks.
+Walking your dog – if you have a dog why not be more friendly and chat with people you see on regular walks?
 You may make a new friend or even just get used to seeing a friendly face that way.

 Learning a language can be a fun way to make friends.
 As you all try to speak in another language and can be so useful too.
 There can be people looking to teach languages on Helpfulpeeps as well as colleges etc.